aaiken1/fin-data-analysis-text/_sources/chapters/2_3_install.md

-# Installation
+# Local Installation

+The previous section got us up and running in Github.
+We can also work locally, on our own machine.
 Let's go through our two installs: [Anaconda](https://www.anaconda.com/products/individual) and [VS Code](https://code.visualstudio.com).

 ## Anaconda